-Our January 2017 report and infographic set out the three elements that an industrial strategy needs to be successful:
+Our January 2017 report, infographic and animated infographic set out the three elements that an industrial strategy needs to be successful:

 •Raise the baseline: to build UK manufacturing competitiveness by using product and process innovation to radically improve energy and resource efficiency.